adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 ---
 layout: post
-title:  "Docker in five minutes"
+title:  "Docker in fifteen minutes"
 date:   2020-01-10 11:23:59 -0700
 category: docker learning
 description: "You have to start working with Docker ASAP.
 The Docker docs are